-Operations are characterised by processes that are repeatable and regularly evaluated for change and improvement in collaboration with other affected units.
-Efficiencies across units are sought and achieved, through analysis, innovation, and sharing.
+Operations are characterized by processes that are repeatable and regularly evaluated for change and improvement in collaboration with other affected units.
+Efficiencies across units are sought and achieved through analysis, innovation, and the sharing of information and knowledge.
 Processes and measures track progress on key strategic and operational goals.